 For this reason, we work with the world leader in insurance.
 We thus offer you the possibility of taking out insurance which only we offer and which will cover risks of medical complications associated with voluntary operations both abroad and for 6 months after your return.
 This insurance also covers the costs of returning abroad, including accommodation.
 Any emergency treatment linked to your initial treatment is also covered, both abroad and for 6 months after your return, up to the equivalent of £6,500 to £15,000.
 If you refuse to return to the doctor/dentist who carried out your operation/treatment abroad, you may choose another practitioner in your country of residence and the costs will be covered,too.
 This insurance can only be taken out if you have your initial operation/treatment in a country other than your country of residence.

 Moreover, we only work with practitioners and clinics who offer a guarantee.
 The duration of this guarantee varies (1 year to lifelong) and restrictions may be mentioned by the doctor or clinic (for example: exclusion of the consequences of an accident, a systemic illness, lack of hygiene, etc.) This guarantee nevertheless requires another trip abroad.
 In the event of an emergency, you may have to consult another practitioner closer to home.
 If you have not taken out insurance and NHS refuses to cover you, you may have to bear at least part of these costs

-To see the risks and contra-indications associated with Lasik and for more answers, please see our full Laser Vision Correction FAQs page
+For more answers and to see the risks and contra-indications associated with Lasik please see our full Laser Vision Correction FAQs page